artkonekt/menu/README.md

 ## Getting Started

-You can define the menu definitions inside a [middleware](http://laravel.com/docs/master/middleware), so  any request hits your application, the menu objects will be available.
+You can define the menus in a [middleware](http://laravel.com/docs/master/middleware), or in a service provider's boot method, so any request hits your application, the menu objects will be available.

 ### Create A Menu